kuod/cctf/README.md

 convert csv to fasta

-A small parser that takes in a CSV file and outputs the the input into FASTA
+A small parser that takes in a CSV file and outputs the the input into FASTA.
+Included is an Excel macro that outputs each sheet as a CSV file.
+The python script parser.py requires csv, re, textwrap and sys modules.
+The first cell is believed to contain the name of the genome and the remainder of the header is comprised of the start, end and additional metadata such as the csv filename.

-Assumptions:\n
-1   header is the first cell \n
-2   Start is in column 2 \n
-3   End is in column 3 \n
-4   Genome of interest is in row 2 \n
-5   Prints the full sequence limited to 80 characters \n